belgianGeek/BadassBoard/README.md

 Then, you can clone this repo or download the files using the download button in upper right corner of the main page, or by downloading the `.zip` file in the releases tab.

-Then, open a terminal/console in the project's root directory on your computer and install the dependencies by running the command `npm install` or `yarn install`.
+Once Node.js is installed, open a terminal/console in the project's root directory on your computer and install the dependencies by running the command `npm install` or `yarn install`.

+:point_right: **Please note that this last step won't work if you do not have Node.js installed**.

 # How to use it ?